shill1729/findistr/README.md

 ## Installation

-You can install the released version of findistr from [CRAN](https://CRAN.R-project.org) with:
+You can install the github version via devtools:

 ``` r
 devtools::install_github("shill1729/findistr")